 Continue to Kangwon Province Art Gallery, a small art exhibition selling artwork by local artists, followed by a visit to Songdowon International Schoolchildren’s Camp, a classic socialist summer camp where Korean and international children can spend two weeks learning socialist values and teamwork.

 Visit the Wonsan City Docks which includes a central square and bronze monuments to the Great Leaders.
-Walk along the pier between dozens of fisherman to the Jangdok Islet where you can buy seafood that was caught just seconds ago by local vendors (there’s a 1 Euro fee to be paid at the entrance).
+Walk along the pier between dozens of fisherman to the Jangdok Islet where you can buy seafood that was caught just seconds ago by local vendors.
 We will get a picturesque view of the Wonsan skyline from here.
 Enjoy a city leisurely stroll through Wonsan before settling in for dinner at a local seafood restaurant.

-Enjoy a 2.5 -3 hour drive south along the East Sea coast to the scenic Mount Kumgang, the ‘Diamond Mountain’ noted in East Asian history and famous in Korean legend.
+Enjoy a 2.5-hour drive south along the East Sea coast to the scenic Mount Kumgang, the ‘Diamond Mountain’ noted in East Asian history and famous in Korean legend.
 Home of some of Korea’s most spectacular natural landscapes and best hiking.

 Upon arrival, explore the Samil Lagoon, a charming green-water coastal lagoon lined by pine forests.
 Named for the ‘three-day’ stay (sam-il) of a king in days gone-by to take in the full beauty of the area.